Want to receive our newsletter automatically each month?

 David, Wendy, and Amber will talk about what to do (and not to do) when you suspect or find embezzlement in your practice, and what happens after embezzlement is confirmed.

-.
-If you want to catch up on our previous webinars (we had some great topics like Forensic Hiring
+To register, click HERE.
+If you want to catch up on our previous webinars (we had some great topics like Forensic Hiring and

-Steal and Conceal; What Serial Embezzlers Can Teach Us
+Steal and Conceal; What Serial Embezzlers Can Teach Us), you can access them at THIS LINK.

 PACE CE credit is available.